Tyldesley FC: Northern Union

 In the two following seasons, still in the Lancashire section, season 1897-98 & 1898-99 they could only manage a lowly 12th position (out of 14 teams).

 In the final season, 1899–1900 they won the wooden spoon, finishing 14th out of 14 teams, with only five points thanks to two wins and one draw.

 Revert to Rugby Union

 At the end of the 1901–02 season the club, which had played in the Lancashire second competition, disbanded as the club had amassed substantial liabilities.

 A reformed Tyldesley club was admitted to the Rugby Football Union in 1911.

 In 1926, landowning Club President (Mr. William Hesketh Ramsden) gave the Well Street ground in trust to the Club.

+Colours

+The earliest recorded colours of the club are white shirts and navy blue knickers; by 1900 the club was wearing navy blue.